A Christmas Miracle

 And from the crew of Apollo 8, we close, with good night… and God bless all of you, all of you on the good Earth.”

-We’d love to add you to our email list.
-If you have not yet signed up, please do so by clicking here.
-Thank you!
+- If you’d like to receive my blog to your inbox each month, we’d love to add you to our email list.
+If you have not yet signed up, please do so today by clicking here.